Bank lobby presses for commission to lead consumer watchdog agency

 Many have supported commission leadership since the CFPB was first created in the 2010 Dodd-Frank Wall Street reform law to protect everyday consumers from bad actors in the areas of mortgages, student loans, credit cards and banks.
 Recently, the CFPB and other agencies fined Wells Fargo & Co $185 million for creating fake accounts.

 Republicans drafted the first Senate bill to change the CFPB, currently headed by Richard Cordray, in 2012 and then introduced similar legislation in the following three years.
-In the House of Representatives, the Financial Services Committee recently approved a sweeping bill that would also create a commission to run the agency.
+In the House of Representatives, the Financial Services Committee recently approved a sweeping bill to also create a commission to run the agency.

-Democratic President Barack Obama, who championed Dodd-Frank, has always stood in the way of establishing a commission with his veto pen.
-President-elect Donald Trump, a Republican, is expected to support any CFPB changes.
+Democratic President Barack Obama has stood in the way of establishing a commission with his veto pen.
+President-elect Donald Trump, a Republican, is expected to support changes.

 The single-director structure allows the CFPB to move quickly and eliminates the risk of protracted fights among commission members, proponents say.

 A three-judge panel in the U.S. Court of Appeals for the District of Columbia recently agreed the director has too much power, although it ruled that could be remedied by allowing the president to fire the director without cause.

-The government has petitioned for a review of the decision by the entire court, which has signaled it will approve taking up the review before Trump's Jan.
-20 inauguration.
+The government petitioned the entire court for a review of the decision.

+The court has signaled it will vote on the petition before Trump's Jan.
+20 inauguration, and many expect it will go ahead with the review.